babblevoice/tino/README.md

 ## Todo

+- allow for content category description line in RSS XML files
+- extend live serving to reload page and revise to diff
 - allow use of content file tag value in template file subpath
 - extend use of path tag to other nested files
 - revise remaining commands to equivalent Python method calls
-- generate an XML summary for each content category
-- extend live serving to reload page and revise to diff
 - memoise completed partial filenames
-- refactor and comment
+- refactor, add docstrings with interactive examples and comment
+- improve this readme

 ## Code